erikaduan/aws_notes/README.md

     }
     ```
 3. Name this policy `admin_access` and assign it to your previously created `admin` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> admin_access** or `aws iam attach-group-policy --group-name admin --policy-arn <admin_access arn>` in cloudshell.
-4. Create a new IAM user named `admin_<name>` using `Access management -> Users -> Add user`, select **AWS Access key - Programmatic access** under AWS access type and add to `admin` user group.
+4. Create a new IAM user named `admin_<name>` using `Access management -> Users -> Add user`, select **Password - AWS Management Console access** under AWS access type and add to `admin` user group.
 Alternatively, use `aws iam create-user --user-name admin_<name>`, then `aws iam create-login-profile --user-name admin_<name> --password <password>` and then `aws iam add-user-to-group --group-name admin --user-name admin_<name>` in cloudshell.

-You can now log into your IAM administrator account and create more AWS users in user groups, access policies and cloud resources.
+You can now log into your IAM administrator account and create more IAM users, user groups, access policies and cloud resources.
 </br>

-# Step 3: Create data engineer and data scientist users and user groups via the IAM admin user account
+# Step 3: Create power user and analyst users and user groups via the IAM admin user account
-Use AWS managed policies to create three user groups - IAM administrators, data engineers and data scientists.
+You can now use the IAM console or cloudshell to create:
++ A `poweruser` user group for individuals with read and write access to all AWS resources.
++ An `analyst` user group for individuals with read and write access to specific AWS resources i.e. specific S3 buckets.

-Refer to [this resource](https://medium.com/tensult/aws-policies-with-examples-8340661d35e9) for more AWS access policy examples.
+**Note:** Refer to [this resource](https://medium.com/tensult/aws-policies-with-examples-8340661d35e9) for more AWS access policy examples.
 </br>